App Deeplinking allows you to launch users directly into an app event or gameplay mode.

 var options = new ApplicationOptions(); options.SetDeeplinkMessage("abc"); Platform.Application.LaunchOtherApp(app_id, options);

-Once you’ve made the request, check to see if the target application was launched successfully.
+Once the request has been made, you should check to see if the target application launched successfully.
 The request will only succeed if the user is both entitled to (owns) and has installed the target app.
-If the user does not own the app, or has not downloaded the app, they will be directed to the product information page in Oculus Horizon where they can purchase and download the app.
+If the user does not own the app, or has not downloaded the app, they will be directed to the product information page in 2D Oculus store where they can purchase and download the app.

 Apps launched by